 Furthermore she was scholarship holder of the Studienstiftung des deutschen Volkes and the Mozart Gesellschaft Dortmund.

-Alissa Rossius’ further interests lie in seeing connections between the arts.
+Alissa Rossius’ further interests lie in finding connections between the arts.

 Please visit her Blog: http://www.linguaanimarum.com